stegos/gmp-mpfr-sys/README.md

 Some
 [documentation](https://tspiteri.gitlab.io/gmp-mpfr/gmp_mpfr_sys/) is
 available, including a list of all functions and constants.
-Note that the list of functions and constants is not documented further; refer to the documentation of the C libaries for details.
+The list of functions and constants contains links to the respective documentation items in the C libraries.

 ## Notes